johnbeynon/render-deploy-action/README.md

 ## `service-id`

-**Required** The serviceID of the Render service to trigger the deploy on
+**Required** The serviceID of the Render service to trigger the deploy on.
+When viewing a service in the Render dashboard grab this value from the URL - it will start with `srv-`

 ## `api-key`